-“Parents who are looking for affordable, fun and festive ways to celebrate the holidays and keep their kids active during their winter break won’t have far to turn once again this year,” Mayor Fischer said.
-“We want students to enjoy their time off but also keep their minds sharp and bodies healthy.”
+“Parents who are looking for affordable, fun and festive ways to celebrate the holidays and keep their kids active during their winter break won’t have far to turn once again this year,” said the Mayor.
+“We want students to enjoy their time off but also keep their minds and bodies sharp.”

-Louisville Parks and Recreation has published a Holiday Event guide that contains more than 30 events taking place during the month of December at community centers, the city’s two historic homes and more.
-The season is capped with a free winter break sports camp offered by University of Louisville basketball legend Robbie Valentine at Cyril Allgeier on Jan.
-3-4.
+The centers are open Monday – Saturday, and will be closed on Christmas and New Year’s days.
+A highlight of the holiday season is a free winter break sports camp offered by University of Louisville basketball legend Robbie Valentine at Cyril Allgeier on December 30-31.
 To register for Valentine’s camp, click here.

-Also, The Louisville Free Public Library will offer more than 100 free programs for kids, teens, and families while school is out, including storytimes, crafts, film screenings, games, and more.
-As always, the library also offers a wide selection of books and DVDs to keep kids reading and entertained during the break—all for free.
-A complete list of library programs is available at http://www.lfpl.org/events.
+The Louisville Free Public Library will offer more than 50 free programs for kids, teens, and families while school is out, including: storytimes, crafts, film screenings, games and more.
+As always, the library offers a wide selection of books and DVDs to keep kids reading and entertained during the break – all for free.
+A complete list of library programs is available at www.LFPL.org/events.

-In addition, the Kentucky Science Center is offering day camps for children ages Pre-K through grade 5.
-Children can attend as many days as they like or just do it a day at a time and learn about coding, robotics, engineering and more.
-For more information, click here.
+Also returning for the holidays – the Southwest Regional Library will host the K & I Model Train Show Dec.
+23 - Jan 5.
+The show is free and open during regular library hours.
+For more information visit LFPL.org or call (502) 933-0029.
+In addition, the Kentucky Science Center and Louisville Zoo are offering day camps for children ages Pre-K through grade 6.
+Children can attend as many days as they like or just just stop in a day at a time to learn about coding, robotics, engineering, animal habitats and more.

 FOR MORE INFORMATION